panzerstadt/rust-hello-world/README.md

 # to run

+## mac:

-- mac: double click on app in executable/hello_world
+- double click on app in executable/hello_world

+## windows:

-- windows: double click on app in executable/hello_world.exe
+- double click on app in executable/hello_world.exe (it would run and exit)
+- OR open powershell, navigate to the exe file, then type `./hello_world.exe`. you should see the command line program run, print your program output, and exit.

 # to compile (mac)